bholtdwyer/website/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: Hi!
-Welcome to my webpage.
+Welcome to my website.
 I'm a PhD candidate in Economics at the University of California, San Diego, focusing on macroeconomics and development.
 Take a look around!
 image_left: true
 images:
 - img/green_background_headshot.jpg